Last Updated on June 8, 2025 by Travelationship

 Onto the Jewish Quarter

 After lunch, we headed over to the Jewish Quarter, also known as Josefov.
 This historically significant area was once the Jewish ghetto of the city and is renowned for its well-preserved synagogues and the Old Jewish Cemetery.
-I liked this area, and It’s only a few blocks from Old Town Square.
+I liked this area, and it’s only a few blocks from Old Town Square.
 We visited the Old-New Synagogue, the Old Cemetery, and the Pinkas Synagogue.
 This area is full of history.
 The best place to start is the Old-New Synagogue, Europe’s oldest active synagogue.
 When entering any of the buildings in this area, make a note of the photography situation.
 We noticed a few of the locations did not allow photography.

-Finally wander through the hauntingly beautiful Old Jewish Cemetery, with its centuries-old gravestones.
+Finally, wander through the hauntingly beautiful Old Jewish Cemetery, with its centuries-old gravestones.
 This area not only reflects the resilient history of Prague’s Jewish community but also serves as a poignant reminder of the tragedies they faced.

 Travel Basics